Marriage, Labor Supply and the Dynamics of the Social Safety Net

 Revision Date

 The 1996 US welfare reform introduced time limits on welfare receipt.
-We use quasi-experimental evidence and a lifecycle model of marriage, divorce, program participation, labor supply and savings to understand the impact of time limits on behavior and well-being.
-Time limits cause women to defer claiming in anticipation of future needs, an effect that depends on the probabilities of marriage and divorce.
-Time limits cost women 0.5% of life-time consumption, net of revenue savings redistributed by reduced taxation, with some groups affected much more.
-Expectations over future marital status are important determinants of the value of the social safety net.
+We use quasi-experimental evidence and a rich life cycle model to understand the impact of time limits on different margins of behavior and well-being.
+We stress the impact of marital status and martial transitions on mitigating the cost and impact of time limits.
+Time limits cause women to defer claiming in anticipation of future needs and to work more, effects that depend on the probabilities of marriage and divorce.
+They also cause an increase in employment among single mothers and reduce divorce, but their introduction costs women 0.7% of lifetime consumption, gross of the redistribution of government savings.